cardano-foundation/developer-portal/docs/portal-contribute.md

 Then commit to reverse the changes you've made.
 For example:
 - `git commit -m 'reverting to unmodified yarn.lock'`

+The same technique can be used to revert modifications to other portal files.
 For more help, see the popular thread [Remove a modified file from pull request](https://stackoverflow.com/questions/39459467/remove-a-modified-file-from-pull-request).

-#### To fix from the GitHub UI:

-TEST THE TRASH BUTTON